-Patricia D. Galloway
+Patricia D. Galloway Corporate Director

-Corporate Director

 Cle Elum, Washington, United States

-Age: 64

-Director since 2020

-Independent Director

-Patricia Galloway has served in several executive positions and has over 30 years of experience in corporate risk management.
+Age: 65 Director since 2020 Independent Director Patricia Galloway has served in several executive positions and has over 30 years of experience in corporate risk management.
 Dr. Galloway is chair of Pegasus Global Holdings, Inc.® (Pegasus-Global), a firm that performs risk management, management, and strategic consulting business services.
 From July to December 2018, Dr. Galloway served on the board of SCANA Corporation as chair of the Special Litigation Committee.
-Her service ended with the merger of SCANA and Dominion Energy, Inc. From 2008 to 2018, Dr. Galloway served as chief executive officer of Pegasus-Global.
+Her service ended with the merger of SCANA and Dominion Energy, Inc. From 2008 to 2018.
+Dr. Galloway served as chief executive officer of Pegasus-Global.
 She also served on the U.S. National Science Board from 2006 to 2012.
 Prior to that, from 1981 to 2008, Dr. Galloway held various positions with The Nielsen-Wurster Group, Inc., including chief executive officer and principal, and president and chief financial officer.
 Dr. Galloway was the first woman President of the American Society of Civil Engineers.
-She also serves as an arbitrator on construction and energy litigation cases.
+She served as a director of the American Arbitration Association from 2010 to 2020 and currently acts as an arbitrator on construction and energy litigation cases.
 Dr. Galloway holds a Bachelor of Science degree in civil engineering from Purdue University, a Certificate in Dispute Resolution from the Pepperdine law school, Straus Institute, a Ph.D. in Infrastructure Systems Engineering (Civil) from Kochi University of Technology (Japan), and an M.B.A. from the New York Institute of Technology.
+Dr. Galloway completed the Diligent Climate Leadership Certification, presented by the Diligent Institute and is also National Association of Corporate Directors directorship certified.

-- ✓ Corporate governance
+- · Corporate governance

-- ✓ Corporate risk management
+- · Corporate risk management

-- ✓ International megaproject delivery and execution
+- · International megaproject delivery and execution

-Board and Committee Attendance During 2021
+Board and Committee Attendance During 2 022

-Board of Directors 6 of 6 100%
+Board of Directors 4 of 4 100%

-Corporate Governance and Compensation 6 of 6 100%
+Corporate Governance and Compensation 5 of 5 100%

-Sustainability and Safety 4 of 4 100%
+Sustainability and Safety 5 of 5 100%

-Other Public Board Directorships
+Other Public Board Directorship

 Granite Construction Inc. (NYSE - GVA) Nominating and Corporate Governance (chair); Risk

-Value at Risk \$583,425
+Value at Risk \$731,706

-Robert (Bob) J. Gomes Corporate Director Edmonton, Alberta, Canada Age: 67 Director since 2009 Non-Independent Director
+Robert (Bob).
+J. Gomes Corporate Director

+Edmonton, Alberta, Canada

-Bob Gomes joined Stantec in 1988 as an urban land project manager.
+Age: 68 Director since 2009 Independent Director Bob Gomes joined Stantec in 1988 as an urban land project manager.
 Over 29 years with Stantec, his career became progressively more senior and spanned many of Stantec's business lines.
 He held both operational and practice positions.
 From May 15, 2009, until his retirement on December 31, 2017, Mr. Gomes served as president & CEO of Stantec.
 He holds a degree in civil engineering from the University of Alberta and has served on the board of directors for the Edmonton Economic Development Corporation and a number of non-profit and charitable boards throughout his career.

-- ✓ Executive leadership
+- · Executive leadership

-- ✓ Strategic planning and execution
+- · Strategic planning and execution

-- √ Industry experience
+- · Industry experience